Anchal012/Hangman-Project/README.md

 # Hangman-Project
-I have made a hangman game using python language.
+Hey, I have made a hangman game using python language.